Everyone thinks their idea is innovative. Prove why yours is imperative.

 Funding may be available to select teams to assist with prototype construction.
 In order to be considered for an award, students must provide both an itemized budget and a statement (500 words max.) answering the question: “How will a Prototype Award help me or my team win the InVenture Prize?”

-The initial prototype work must be completed by the Carolina Inventure Prize Finals on February 28.
+The initial prototype work must be completed by the UNC Inventure Prize final round.